akka/akka/akka-docs/src/main/paradox/typed/persistence.md

 ## Journal failures

-By default a `EventSourcedBehavior` will stop if an exception is thrown from the journal.
+By default an `EventSourcedBehavior` will stop if an exception is thrown from the journal.
 It is possible to override this with any `BackoffSupervisorStrategy`.
 It is not possible to use the normal supervision wrapping for this as it isn't valid to `resume` a behavior on a journal failure as it is not known if the event was persisted.